W3BStation

 This suggests that market behavior depends more on pre-meeting positioning than on the content of the announcement itself.

-1. Pre-FOMC leverage positions determine post-FOMC outcomes
+1. Pre-FOMC leverage positioning determines post-FOMC outcomes

 Once the FOMC announces its decision, there is no fresh capital left to push prices higher, leaving the market vulnerable.

-September and October are the clearest examples.
+The September and October episodes are the clearest examples.

-• capital flows into Bitcoin ETFs,
+• capital inflows into Bitcoin ETFs,

-• a rapid buildup of futures leverage,
+• rapidly rising futures leverage,

 Crypto analyst Ardi noted: